syrkis/virian.org/src/posts/miiii.typ

 === Case study: modular addition

-One such practical discovery is made by #cite(<nanda2023>, form: "prose", style:"american-psychological-association").
+One such practical discovery is made by #cite(<nanda2023>, form: "prose", style: "american-psychological-association").
 A single layer transformer model with ReLU activation function was trained to perform modular addition ($cal(T)_"nanda"$).
-#cite(<nanda2023>, form: "prose", style:"american-psychological-association")'s analysis of their trained model exemplifies MI methodology.
+#cite(<nanda2023>, form: "prose", style: "american-psychological-association")'s analysis of their trained model exemplifies MI methodology.
 They discovered that: _1)_ The embedding layer learns trigonometric lookup tables of sine and cosine values as per @nanda_layer_1; _2)_ The feed-forward network combines these through multiplication and trigonometric identities (@nanda_mul), and _3)_ The final layer performs the equivalent of argmax (@nanda_last_layer).

 $
   x_0 -> sin(w x_0), cos(w x_0) \